 This empirical study assumes that the ‘who’ and the ‘how’ of rule of law (ROL) assistance matter.
 Australia remains a lead bilateral donor for legal and judicial assistance internationally.
 We know anecdotally that the professional capacities and personal attributes of practitioners who consult, advise, design and deliver ROL assistance impacts project outcomes, in both intended and unintended ways.
 This project seeks a systematic way to identify civil and military performance challenges in the field, to identify the attributes of ROL professionalism, and to unlock practitioners’ tacit knowledge using robust empirical methods.

-Imelda is a Fellow in the School of Regulation and Global Governance (RegNet) and Director of the ANU Philippines Project.
-Her areas of research are on the relationship...
+Dr Imelda Deinla is a Fellow in the School of Regulation and Global Governance (RegNet) and Director of the ANU Philippines Project.
+Her areas of research are on the...